binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ![](images/reCaptcha.jpg)
 * [sweetcaptcha](https://www.npmjs.com/package/sweetcaptcha) uses the sweetcaptcha cloud service where you must abide by their terms and conditions, requires another node package, and requires some integration work. sweetcaptcha is an image recognition type of captcha.
 ![](images/sweetcaptcha.jpg)
 * [textcaptcha](http://textcaptcha.com/) is a logic question captcha relying on an external service for the questions and md5 hashes of the correct lower cased answers.
-This looks pretty simple to set up, but again expects your users to use their brain on things they should not have to.
+This looks pretty simple to set up, but again expects your users to use their intellect for things they should not have to.

 &nbsp;

 After some additional research I worked out why the above types and offerings didn't feel like a good fit.
 It pretty much came down to user experience.
 Why should genuine users/customers of your web application be disadvantaged by having to jump through hoops because you have decided you want to stop bots spamming you?
 Would it not make more sense to make life harder for the bots rather than for your genuine users?

-Some other considerations I had.
-Ideally I wanted a simple solution requiring few or ideally no external dependencies, no JavaScript required, no reliance on the browser or anything out of my control, no images and it definitely should not cost any money.
+There are additional considerations.
+Ideally, I wanted a simple solution requiring few or ideally no external dependencies, no JavaScript required, no reliance on the browser or anything out of my control, no images, and it definitely should not cost any money.

 #### Alternative Approaches

 * Services like Disqus can be good for commenting.
 Obviously, all comments are stored somewhere in the cloud out of your control, which is an external dependency.
 For simple text input, this is probably not what you want.
 Similar services that use social media authentication services, can take things a bit too far I think.
 They remove all freedoms from your users.
 Why should your users be disadvantaged by leaving a comment or posting a message on your web application?
 Disqus tracks users activities from hosting website to website whether you have an account, are logged in or not.
 Any information they collect such as IP address, web browser details, installed add-ons, referring pages and exit links may be disclosed to any third party.
 When this data is aggregated it is useful for de-anonymising users.
 If users choose to block the Disqus script, the comments are not visible.
 Disqus has also published its registered users entire commenting histories, along with a list of connected blogs and services on publicly viewable user profile pages.
 Disqus also engage in add targeting and blackhat SEO techniques from the websites in which their script is installed.
 * Services like Akismet and Mollom take user input and analyse for spam signatures.
 Mollom sometimes presents a captcha if it is unsure.
 These two services learn from their mistakes if they mark something as spam and you unmark it, but of course you are going to have to be watching for that.
 Matt Mullenweg created Akismet so that his mother could blog in safety. "_His first attempt was a JavaScript plugin which modified the comment form and hid fields, but within hours of launching it, spammers downloaded it, figured out how it worked, and bypassed it.
-This is a common pitfall for anti-spam plugins: once they get traction_".
-My advice would be not to use a common plugin, but to create something custom.
+This is a common pitfall for anti-spam plugins once they get traction_".
+My advice is don't use a common plugin, but to create something custom.
 I will discuss this soon.

-The above solutions are excellent targets for creating exploits that will have a large pay off due to the fact that so many websites are using them.
+The above solutions are excellent targets for exploits that will pay off due to the fact that so many websites are using them.
 There are exploits discovered for these services regularly.

 #### Still Not Cutting it